nathanho27/RiskAtlas/README.md

 ---

-## AI Explanation Layer
+## Explainability Layer

-A future LLM-powered explanation layer will translate structured model evidence into readable risk summaries.
+RiskAtlas includes a model-aware explainability framework that converts engineered features into interpretable risk drivers.

-The machine-learning model remains responsible for generating predictions.
+Rather than exposing only a risk score, the platform identifies:

-The AI layer focuses on interpretation.
+- Risk-increasing factors

-Rather than showing only a score, RiskAtlas will explain:
+- Protective factors

-- Why a stock is considered risky
+- Relative performance signals
-- Which signals contributed most
+- Market sensitivity signals
-- How the stock compares with peers
+- Trend conditions

-- What conditions are driving the signal
+These drivers are combined into stock-level risk briefs that provide context around each prediction.

 Example: